Clarkson-Applied-Data-Science/Big-Data-Final-Project/README.md

 - Python code for data cleaning, merging, and analysis
 - Visualizations and graphs to show insights and patterns
 - Interactive map highlighting for temperature visualization
-- Final report summarizing insights of New York, Texas and Vermont stations.
+- Final report summarizing insights of New York and Texas stations.

 ### Meta Data
 | Columns  | Description |